Home Appraisals When Refinancing: What to Know

 The primary difference between a refinance appraisal and a home purchase appraisal lies in the purpose.

 Also, unlike the original appraisal done on your house, a refinance appraisal allows you to be present, if you choose, while the professional appraiser visits your property.
-This provides the benefit of being able to point out any renovations, upgrades, or repairs you’ve made.
+This provides the benefit of pointing out any renovations, upgrades, or repairs you’ve made.

 Why Do You Need an Appraisal When Refinancing?